tulip/gizmo/Readme.md

 - Connect 10uF cap between Arduino UNO reset and ground
 - Keep microcontroller plugged into the Arduino (if uploading using Arduino as ISP)
 - May have to power cycle the Arduino
-- Can use latest version of the Arduino IDE

 ## Contributions
 Carl Monk has built [his own version](http://fortoffee.org.uk/2014/12/word-clock-with-a-unicorn/) using a [Unicorn HAT](http://shop.pimoroni.com/products/unicorn-hat).